Bayesian Cosmic Void Finding with Graph Flows: Methods

 The scaling of our architecture is naively $O(\lambda N_p^2 + N_p N_g)$ where $\lambda$ depends on hyperparameters.
 With the choices adopted in this work the second term dominates.
 The given scaling expression assumes a constant survey volume with receptive fields fixed in length units.
 It is reasonable to assume that with larger galaxy density there would be more interest in smaller voids and thus the appropriate receptive field could be smaller.
 Therefore, the practical scaling might be better than the naive expectation.

 We implement the network in PyTorch~\citep{Paszke2019} using the PyG library\footnote{\url{https://pytorch-geometric.readthedocs.io}} and optimize it with the Adam algorithm~\citep{Kingma2017}.
-Some loss curves are shown in Fig.~\ref{fig:loss}.
+Some loss curves are shown in Fig.~\ref{fig:loss}, where we plot the empirical loss on unseen validation data which the model could not have ``memorized'' during training.
 The long training runs correspond to the final models examined more closely in Sec.~\ref{sec:results}.
 For both galaxy voids (orange) and DM voids (green) we observe typical convergence, albeit to rather different values due to the much larger stochasticity in the latter case.
 The galaxy voids case may benefit from further training beyond our computational budget.

 Amongst many trial runs, we point out a comparison of two which might be interesting for practitioners.
 The blue dashed curve corresponds to a network with similar structure to our final model but smaller scale for faster exploration.
 The purple dotted curve is for a model of similar size but with a multi-head attention mechanism~\citep{Velickovic2018} instead of the traditional message aggregation.
 It is only computed over the $k$-nearest neighbors regions.
 We observe that the traditional aggregation strategy outperforms attention.
 We believe that the advantage of traditional architectures over transformer-inspired ones is a rather general phenomenon for cosmological data, the reason being the smoothness of typical fields.
 From theoretical works, it is known that transformers exploit sparsity~\citep[e.g.,][]{Mousavi-Hosseini2025}.
 Indeed, previous works found analogous advantages of traditional CNN and GNN aggregations over attention~\citep{Hwang2023,Kakadia2025}, although the opposite has been found as well~\citep{Kololgi2025}.
 We thus caution against extrapolating results from natural language or everyday images to the rather different problems arising in cosmology.